-There’s often a misconception of preparation when students transition from high school to higher education.
-No matter their GPA, or the number of college prep courses taken, students are often unprepared for higher education, and all that it entails.
-These areas tend to trend in life skills, academic rigor, and retention.
+There’s often a misconception about preparation when students transition from high school to higher education.
+No matter their GPA, or the number of college prep courses taken, students are often unprepared for higher education and all it entails.
+Yet, these areas tend to trend in life skills, academic rigor, and retention.

-Four-year universities, community colleges, and trade schools are all a form of higher education; each requiring different skillsets and abilities.
-One of the variables they do share is students need to have life skills to accompany their academic skills.
+Four-year universities, community colleges, and trade schools are a form of higher education, each requiring different skillsets and abilities.
+However, one of the variables they share is that students need life skills to accompany their academic skills.

-A recent study conducted by College Board looked at college readiness and found that no matter how well the student did in high school, they were not prepared for college-level courses.
+A recent study by College Board looked at college readiness and found that no matter how well the student did in high school, they were not prepared for college-level courses.
 More than half of the students polled said that college courses were more difficult than expected.
-Forty-four percent of these students stated they wished they had focused more on math, science, and writing courses while in high school, to better prepare them for higher education.
-Studies show that the “work smarter, not harder” approach is what is needed in secondary education curriculum.
-This mindset will help to prepare students to continue their studies after high school.
+Forty-four percent of these students wished they had focused more on math, science, and writing courses in high school to prepare them for higher education better.
+Studies show that the “work smarter, not harder” approach is needed in the secondary education curriculum.
+This mindset will help prepare students to continue their studies after high school.
 STEM and critical thinking opportunities are still very much needed in all K-12 sectors.
-These types of resources benefit all students in their current level of education, while also preparing them for their future.
+These types of resources benefit all students in their current level of education while also preparing them for their future.

-Higher education is a rigorous, academic process that takes preparation and dedication.
+It is a rigorous academic process that takes preparation and dedication.
 Proper preparation makes all the difference between success and incompletion.
-The problem is being addressed by educators both in higher education and at the high school level, however, additional resources that parallel college-level education are crucial for student success.
+Educators are addressing the problem both in higher education and at the high school level; however, additional resources that parallel college-level education are crucial for student success.